KrizAkoni/MataHari2020-RPU-Conversion/README.md

+4AUG2026: There is a bug with Tournament mode not processing correctly (being ignored).

 3AUG2026: Fixed bug in slings mode (playfield X lights not flashing); Narrowed SKILLSHOT window to only when indicated.
 Completed 1st run documentation.

 2AUG2026: Fixed scrolling high score in attract mode.